eleniKougiou/Flink-cep-automation/experiments/README.md

+WARNING: Changes have been made, these experiments can no longer be tested

+---

 ## Instructions to be able to run an experiment

 1. Clone "Flink-cep-automation" repository on your computer (command: git clone https://github.com/eleniKougiou/Flink-cep-automation.git).